Your words are much more powerful than you realize.

 Similarly, you should ask questions that relate to their experience and bring up pain points to further make them emotionally invested in your copy.

-Lastly, use a simple vocabulary to make reading sales pages effortless while appealing to the largest audience possible.
+Lastly, use simple vocabulary to make reading sales pages effortless while appealing to the largest audience possible.

 What’s your favorite copywriting strategy?